PersGuard: Preventing Malicious Personalization in Text-to-Image Diffusion Models via Model Backdoors: Threat Model

-\textbf{Personalization} refers to the fine-tuning of T2I diffusion models to generate user-specific content.
-Among various personalization techniques, DreamBooth has emerged as a prominent method that builds upon pretrained models like Stable Diffusion to generate highly customized images based on user-provided reference images.
-DreamBooth personalizes models by training them to reconstruct user-provided images using a description prompt $c$ in the format "a photo of \textit{sks} [class name]," where \textit{sks} represents a unique identifier token for the user.
-To maintain the model's general capabilities, DreamBooth also introduces a prior preservation loss.
-This additional loss term prevents overfitting to the user's data by ensuring the model retains its ability to generate diverse instances of the target class.
-Therefore, the complete optimization objective for DreamBooth is formulated as:
+Personalization involves fine-tuning T2I models to generate user-specific content.
+DreamBooth~\cite{ruiz2023dreambooth}, adapts pre-trained models like Stable Diffusion using a few reference images.
+It optimizes the model to reconstruct these images with the training prompts like \textit{``a photo of [V*] dog,''} where \textit{[V*]} is a unique identifier and ``\textit{dog}'' is the personalized class name.
+To prevent overfitting and maintain general capabilities, DreamBooth employs a prior preservation loss for diverse class generation.
+The objective is: